-Why might this be the case?
-Recall that, like boards of manufacturing firms, bank boards appear weaker in disciplining management when managers are entrenched because of relatively high levels of insider ownership or low levels of board outsider ownership, or when one-person management teams are in place.
-Thus, management may be more insulated from board action in banks if bank managers hold more equity than do managers at nonbanks, if one-person management teams are more frequent among BHCs than they are among nonbanks, or if outside board member ownership is lower at banks.
+management teams are in place.
+Thus, management may be more insulated from board action in banks if bank managers hold more equity than do managers at nonbanks, if one-man management teams are more frequent among BHCs than they are among nonbanks, or if outside board member ownership is lower at banks.
 The evidence suggests that at least the first two factors cannot explain the weakness of bank boards.
-One-person management teams appear no more frequent among BHCs than among manufacturing firms.
-In MSV's sample of manufacturing firms, one-person management teams occur with a frequency of 23.3 percent, while they occur with a frequency of 19.7 percent in my sample of BHCs.
+One-man management teams appear no more frequent among BHCs than among manufacturing firms.
+In MSV's sample of manufacturing firms, one-man management teams occurred with a frequency of 23.3 percent, while they occur with a frequency of 19.7 percent in my sample of BHCs.
 Similarly, insider equity stakes do not appear larger in banks than in nonfinancial firms.
-Byrd and Hickman (1992) report that the mean and median insider equity stakes for their sample of nonfinancial firms are 10.9 percent and 2 percent, respectively, compared with 4.1 percent and 1.3 percent for my sample of BHCs.
+Byrd and Hickman (1992) report that the mean and median insider equity stakes for their sample of nonfinancial firms are 10.9 percent and 2.0 percent respectively, compared with 4.1 percent and 1.3 percent for my sample of BHCs.